+- ♦ Library tours

 - ♦ Course reserves

-- Circulation of library materials - ⋄ Interlibrary Loan - Black and white and color printing - Microform reader/printers - Public computers with internet connectivity - Access to thousands of online full text periodical articles - ♦ Access to UNM's shared online catalog (LIBROS) - Access to hundreds of educational streaming videos - Community borrowing privileges - ♦ Access to the Tome' area archive collection - Access to archives of campus documents such as; campus budgets, schedules, catalogs, committee minutes, and accreditation reports - Access to New Mexico government documents - Maps and aerial photographs of the Valencia County area - Access to a physical collection of over 3,500 films and over 45,000 books, magazines and newspapers. - One group study room and spaces for individual and group study throughout the library. - UNM LoboCard IDs - ♥ Printing "Add Funds" machine
+- ⋄ Interlibrary Loan

+- Black and white and color printing

+- ⋄ Microform reader/printers - ♥ Public computers with internet connectivity - Access to online full text periodical articles and streaming videos - ♦ Access to UNM's shared online catalog (LIBROS) - Community borrowing privileges - ♦ Access to the Tome' area archive collection - Access to archives of campus documents such as; campus budgets, schedules, catalogs, committee minutes, and accreditation reports - Access to New Mexico government documents - Maps and aerial photographs of the Valencia County area - Access to a physical collection of over 3,500 films and over 45,000 books, magazines and newspapers. - One group study room and spaces for individual and group study throughout the library. - ♥ UNM LoboCard IDs - Printing "Add Funds" machine